 “We are blessed with a new wave of immigrants in our country who are contributing to the richness and beauty of the United States, just like my grandparents did a hundred years ago,” shares Bishop Bambera.
 “I encourage young people to participate in opportunities to volunteer with new immigrants who are coming into the regions where they live.”

 If you’re interested in working with immigrants, Catholic Volunteer Network’s volunteering opportunities feature both short- and long-term possibilities.
+Here are five lessons to keep in mind from someone who took the step to serve as a mentor to refugees in her hometown.

 Making a difference person-to-person is an important part of living out the Catholic faith, but so too is civil participation.
 Catholics are also called to be the voice of the voiceless and challenge world leaders to govern our country in a way that upholds the rights and inherent dignity of all people.